Social Media Background Check: How to Check Someone's Public Posts

 How do I find someone on social media by name?

-Search their full name, and any username they have shared, on the platforms they actually use: X, TikTok, Instagram and Facebook.
+Search their full name, and any username they have shared, on the platforms they actually use: X, TikTok, Instagram, Facebook and LinkedIn.
 Add a plain web search of the name in quotes.
 Then confirm it is really them by matching a profile photo, city or shared detail before you read anything.
 A common name will return several people, so verify identity first.

 Can a tool do a social media check for me?

 Yes.
-ACCOUNTability! reads thousands of a person's public posts across X, TikTok, Instagram and Facebook and flags extremist, hateful and conspiracy content, showing the actual post as evidence so you judge it yourself.
+ACCOUNTability! reads thousands of a person's public posts across X, TikTok, Instagram, Facebook and LinkedIn and flags extremist, hateful and conspiracy content, showing the actual post as evidence so you judge it yourself.
 It works on public accounts and only if the person posts, so a private or quiet profile tells you little.
 Treat it as personal due diligence, not a background check.

 Don't want to do all this by hand?

-ACCOUNTability! reads thousands of a person's public posts across X, TikTok, Instagram and Facebook and flags extremist content, hate speech, transphobia and conspiracy stuff — each flag shows the actual post so you can judge it yourself.
-There are tools that do this for companies; as far as we know, nothing built for regular people doing personal due diligence. €15 a scan, no sales call.
+ACCOUNTability! reads thousands of a person's public posts across X, TikTok, Instagram, Facebook and LinkedIn and flags extremist content, hate speech, transphobia and conspiracy material — each flag shows the actual post, so the call stays yours.
+Some tools do this for companies; as far as we know, nothing is built for regular people doing personal due diligence. €15 a scan, no sales call.

 Run a scan